 A barking dog, a singing bird, and a fluttering butterfly are good examples of behavior.
 However, observing activities throughout the vast range of organisms in the biosphere is one of biology’s grand challenges.

-There is more.
-Geckos’ body coloration perfectly fuses with a tree’s bark pattern to avoid the risk of discovery.
+Behavior involves more than actions.
+Geckos’ body coloration perfectly fuses with a tree’s bark pattern to avoid detection.
 While motionless female moths emit scents to attract males, octopuses exhibit complex behaviors, including problem-solving, using tools, and signaling.

 Developing standards to quantify and qualify behaviors remains beyond biology’s reach.
 For this reason, a scientific consensus definition does not exist.
 However, a recent meta-analysis supports the following vague definition –